mitrosin/bs3starter/README.md

-# kore2starter-template
+# bs3starter-template
-Light essential responsive starter kit for front-end developers
+Light essential responsive starter kit for front-end developers including free resources

+This is waht I use when I start a static web project

 ## Components
 + Bootstrap 3 grid system